Thunder on the Mountain: Live performances

 As of December 8, 2019, the date of its most recent outing, he has performed the song live 788 times.
 This makes it the most frequently played song from Modern Times by a significant margin.
-The live debut occurred at KeyArena in Seattle, Washington on October 13, 2006, and the last performance (to date) took place at The Anthem in Washington, D.C. on December 8, 2019.
+The live debut occurred at KeyArena in Seattle, Washington on October 13, 2006, and the last performance (to date) took place at The Anthem in Washington, D.C., on December 8, 2019.

 Notable covers

 The song was covered by The Grateful Dead's Phil Lesh and The Allman Brothers Band's Warren Haynes at a live charity concert benefiting the Music for Youth Foundation at Lincoln Center in New York City on November 9, 2006.

 American rockabilly singer Wanda Jackson recorded a version of the song, produced and featuring lead guitar by Jack White, that was released as a single and on Jackson's The Party Ain't Over album in 2011.
 In Jackson's version, the name "Jerry Lee" was substituted for "Alicia Keys".
 According to Jackson, it was Dylan's idea that she record the song: "Jack and Bob have, I think, a rather special relationship, so Jack wanted me to do a song of [Dylan's], and he called him and asked which song would he choose?
 And Bob Dylan is also a fan of mine, which I wasn't aware of, and he said, 'Well, it has to be "Thunder on the Mountain".
 There's just no doubt about that'".

+Rolling Stones bassist Bill Wyman covered it for his 2024 album Drive My Car in an arrangement that combined elements from Dylan's original studio version and Wanda Jackson's cover.